darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

     co_varnames       ()

 What happened to our program?
 Mostly it's encoded into `co_code`: a sequence of bytecodes in a bytestring[^1].
-Disassembly renders the meaning, using `dis.dis`:
+We can reveal the meaning of these bytecodes through disassembly, using `dis.dis`:

     # in transcripts:
     >>> dis.dis(module_code)